Eric-McKinney/mint/README.md

 f(1,1+1)!
 ```

 I'm thinking bare minimum I cover int/float arithmetic and function definitions.
 Built in functions can come later.
 I want to cover things like factorial, maybe sums and products, and relevant constants like pi and e.
-If I'm feelign adventurous I might try to implement complex numbers.
+If I'm feeling adventurous I might try to implement complex numbers.

 ## Implementation
 For the lexer I'm thinking have some struct for a token w/enum field (token type),